-But, although to be able lead school Yoga Breaks you do not need to see "the big picture" of yoga, just a few basic principles could be of much help.
+However, although you don´t need to "see the big picture of yoga" to be able to lead school Yoga Breaks, knowing a few basic principles could be of much help.

 My purpose in writing this text is to encourage you to bring some easy Yoga techniques to your classroom, not to become a yoga teacher after reading these lines, cause such thing would be near to impossible!

 I´m just introducing some yoga basics, made easy for you to get inspired.

 These basic principles, and a regular personal practice (no matter how brief) will provide, day to day, a solid foundation for you to be able to guide this short but effective practice with confidence.